rootghost/creative-agency-client/README.md

 the all order submitted by client.Admin can also make new admin as well.

 ##Technology
+- React
-- React -React Roouter -MongoDb
+- React Roouter
--Express js
+- MongoDb
+- Express js - firebase